Guilherme2020/appetit-web/README.md

 ## Project architecture

-The project is divided into parts such as
+The project is divided into src in some directories like:

 - assets: image files that run locally in the project.
 - pages: Pages of the web application, where it contains a root file and a style file.